anovio1/message-pack-parser/docs/data_dictionary.md

 | `current_max_range`     | `pl.Int64`       | The current maximum weapon range of the unit.            | Non-null.                                                             |
 | `is_firing`             | `pl.Boolean`     | True if the unit is currently firing its weapons.        | Non-null.                                                             |

-## 7. Composite & Aggregated DataFrame Schemas
+## 7. Composite / Derived DataFrames

 This section documents the schemas of the final DataFrames produced by the statistical functions in the **`STATS_REGISTRY`**.
 These are derived, summary tables, not direct representations of the raw aspect data.
 Each statistic is now implemented in its own module within the `src/message_pack_parser/core/stats/` directory.